Drinking water protection zones

 Protecting sources of community drinking water is of paramount importance.
 Hazards that affect source water can contaminate the entire drinking water supply and cause illness to those who consume it.
 Community drinking water protection zones are implemented to safeguard against such risks.

-Community drinking water protection zones
+What is a drinking water protection zone?

 A community drinking water protection zone is a mapped area around a community drinking water supply.